timmcginley/41936/Subjects/Architecture/index.md

 https://timmcginley.github.io/41936/Assignments/C.html#c3-bim

-* Model should include
+Model should include:
-* all the spaces,
+* all the spaces (They must save correctly as IfcSpaces) and not addtionally include floors as a space,
 * facade,
 * entrance,
 * ground floor and reception area including furniture
-* offices inlduing furniture (especially desks / chairs)
+* offices inlduing furniture (especially desks / chairs) Desks should be correctly classified.
 * service spaces i.e. toilets with furniture.
 * auditoriums including seats and screens
 * cafeteria, bike parking,